James F. Howard, Jr., M.D.

 Intravenous edrophonium chloride is often diagnostic in patients with ptosis or ophthalmoparesis, but is less useful when other muscles are weak.
 Elevated serum concentrations of AChR binding and probably MuSK antibodies virtually assures the diagnosis of myasthenia gravis, but normal concentrations do not exclude the diagnosis.
 Repetitive nerve stimulation confirms impaired neuromuscular transmission but is not specific to myasthenia gravis and is frequently normal in patients with mild or purely ocular disease.
 The measurement of jitter by SFEMG is the most sensitive clinical test of neuromuscular transmission and is abnormal in almost all patients with myasthenia gravis.
 A normal test in a weak muscle excludes the diagnosis of myasthenia gravis, but an abnormal test can occur when other motor unit disorders cause defects in neuromuscular transmission.

 Update: The MG treatment guidelines are the result of a three-year effort to develop agreement among an international group of MG experts on the use of various treatments for people with MG.
-These guidelines were developed with leadership from our Medical and Scientific Advisory Board members and published in the July 26, 2016 issue of Neurology, entitled the “International Consensus Guidance for Management of Myasthenia Gravis.”
+These guidelines were developed with leadership from our Medical and Scientific Advisory Board members and published in the November 3, 2020 edition of Neurology and titled the "International Consensus Guidance for Management of Myasthenia Gravis - 2020 Update."
 This paper is a significant new resource for physicians caring for MG patients.
+To view the webinar on MG Treatment Guidelines, please visit the PUBLICATION WEBSITE.
+You can also view the original July 26, 2016 paper titled the “International Consensus Guidance for Management of Myasthenia Gravis.”
 To view the webinar on MG Treatment Guidelines, please click here.

 ChE inhibitors retard the enzymatic hydrolysis of ACh at cholinergic synapses, so that ACh accumulates at the neuromuscular junction and its effect is prolonged.
 ChE inhibitors cause considerable improvement in some patients and little to none in others.
 Strength rarely returns to normal.
 Pyridostigmine bromide (Mestinon) and neostigmine bromide (Prostigmin) are the most commonly used ChE inhibitors.
 No fixed dosage schedule suits all patients.
 The need for ACh inhibitors varies from day-to-day and during the same day in response to infection, menstruation, emotional stress, and hot weather.
 Different muscles respond differently; with any dose, certain muscles get stronger, others do not change, and still others become weaker.
 Adverse effects of ChE inhibitors may result from ACh accumulation at muscarinic receptors on smooth muscle and autonomic glands and at nicotinic receptors of skeletal muscle.
 Central nervous system side effects are rarely seen with the doses used to treat myasthenia gravis.
 Gastrointestinal complaints are common; queasiness, loose stools, nausea, vomiting, abdominal cramps, and diarrhea.
 Increased bronchial and oral secretions are a serious problem in patients with swallowing or respiratory insufficiency.
 Symptoms of muscarinic overdosage may indicate that nicotinic overdosage (weakness) is also occurring.
 Excessive nicotinic receptor overdosage results in Myasthenic Crisis characterized by severe generalized weakness and respiratory failure.